 HUMANITIES AND SOCIAL SCIENCE (HASS)

-- The natural, managed and constructed features of places, their location, how they change and how they can be cared for (ACHASSK031)
+- The natural, managed and constructed features of local places, and their location (AC9HS1K03)

-The Forest in a Box – If I were a Tree is a package of learning, including Professional Learning, Teacher Guide and Support Materials.
-The package is free of charge, with a loan period of 4-5 weeks, if participating in an FEF excursion.
-Find out more.
+Forest in a Box – If I were a Tree is a package of learning, including Professional Learning, Teacher Guide, Introductory incursion and support materials.
+The package is $100, which includes an incursion for up to 2 classes.
+Additional classes will be $50.